Radiation Protection Technician

 The following table lists how many radiation protection/health physics technician graduations there were in 2020-2021 for each degree level.

 What Radiation Protection Technician Majors Need to Know

-O*NET surveyed people in occupations related to radiation protection/health physics technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to radiation protection/health physics technician were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Radiation Protection/Health Physics Technician Majors

 This major prepares you for careers in which these knowledge areas are important: